 And wicked thistles bears?

 But often themselves seek these children of darkness,

 As though in this corrupted nature

 From thorns like these could grapes be gathered.

 A wolf would make the purest wool his cover,

 But once the day breaks forth,

-He'll be, ye feigners, a terror,
+He'll be, ye feigners, your great terror,

 Yea, not to be endured.